open-contracting/pelican-backend/README.rst

 |Build Status| |Coverage Status|

-Pelican backend imports OCDS data and measures its quality.
+Pelican backend extracts OCDS data and measures its quality.

 (If you are viewing this on GitHub, open the `full documentation <https://pelican-backend.readthedocs.io/>`__ for additional details.)